hariprasadvp2007-jpg/hariprasadvp/README.md

 🎓 First-year student at College of Engineering, Trivandrum
 💻 Exploring Python, Web Development, and Game Programming
 🚀 Learning new tech every day and building cool projects
-📫 Reach me at: yourmail@example.com
+📫 Reach me at : hariprasadvp2007@gmail.com